OpenSimulationInterface/osi-validation/README.md

 ## Installation

-OSI Validator has been developed with Python 3.6 within a virtual environment on Ubuntu 18.04.
+OSI Validator has been developed with Python 3.8 within a virtual environment on Ubuntu 20.04.
+Check for compatibility with your system the [github actions](https://github.com/OpenSimulationInterface/osi-validation/actions) CI workflow.
+Currently supported are Python 3.8, 3.9, 3.10, 3.11 and 3.12 with the latest Ubuntu version.

 #### Local (recommended)